Survey Studies in Reformed Theology

 “Modalism” attempts to explain the Trinity as if it was one God expressing himself in three different ways.
 It suggests that sometimes he expresses himself sometimes as a “Father”, or a “Son”, or a “Spirit of Holiness”.
 This is a common confusion that continues today – even among some who call themselves evangelicals.

 Many attempts to illustrate the Trinity fall into the error of modalism.
-For example: the godhead is like water.
+For example: they might say that the godhead is like water.
 It can exist as a liquid, as a solid (ice), or as a gas (water vapor).
 The claim is that all three are water.
 But these states of water are not like the Trinity.
 God does not transform himself from one person to the other but is all the time, altogether, all three persons.
 The distinction of the persons in God is not one of changing states of being.

 “Dynamism” claimed that Jesus was at his birth just a man.
 The divine reason (“logos”) came upon him at his baptism.
 The Holy Spirit was imagined to be merely another way of describing the divine influence.